-- That they will be surrounded by wise counselors who will speak truth to them
+- They will be surrounded by wise counselors who will speak truth to them

-- That they will turn to God and ask for the wisdom only He can provide
+- They will turn to God and ask for the wisdom only He can provide

-- That they will make choices that are best for the country and not their own gain
+- They will make choices that are best for the country and not their own gain

 - That evil will be revealed and truth will triumph

-- That evil wrong doers will be exposed and removed from positions of power and influence
+- Evil wrong doers will be exposed and removed from positions of power and influence

-- That if a leader does not know Christ as Savior and Lord, that the Holy Spirit will work to open his/her eyes to respond
+- If a leader does not know Christ as Savior and Lord, that the Holy Spirit will work to open his/her eyes to respond

 I will hasten to add that sometimes I don’t even have the first idea what the wisdom, truth, and evil are in different situations.
 I’m not sitting there praying specific things that I want to see God do because sometimes I realize I have no idea what is going on behind the scenes.